Frank Potenza

-Francis Potenza (November 11, 1933 – August 23, 2011) was an American police officer for the New York City Police Department and security guard.
+Francis Potenza (November 11, 1933 – August 23, 2011) was a police officer in the New York City Police Department and also a security guard.
 He later became a television actor for the late-night show Jimmy Kimmel Live!.
 He appeared as Jimmy Kimmel's "Uncle Frank" on the ABC show as a regular from 2003 until his death in 2011.

 Early life and career

 Francis Potenza was born in Brooklyn, New York City, in 1933.
 He served in the United States Army during the Korean War.
 Potenza joined the New York Police Department (NYPD) following the war, serving as a beat cop in Bensonhurst, Brooklyn, in the 62nd Precinct for 20 years.
 He reportedly made just six arrests during his two decades in the NYPD, believing that a lecture by the police delivered more benefits than a prison sentence.

 He became a security guard and moved to Las Vegas upon his retirement from the NYPD.
 He served inside Frank Sinatra's personal security detail and as bodyguard when Sinatra performed at Caesars Palace.
 He returned to New York City to take a security position at St. Patrick's Cathedral in Manhattan.